seenws/gram.en/README.md

 | `%start`, `%tokenizer`, `%clitic` | Language policy, declared per grammar |
 | `%include`, `%import` | Modular grammar files, TSV lexicons |

 Each language is a folder under `languages/` with its own manifest, regression corpus, and lexicon.
-The Swedish fragment (`languages/swedish/sv.gram`) exercises what English doesn't — two genders with adjective agreement, suffixal and double definiteness (`hund → hunden`, `den stora hunden`) — and skips what Swedish lacks (present-tense subject–verb agreement), all without engine changes.
+The Swedish fragment (`languages/swedish/sv.gram`) exercises what English doesn't: two genders with adjective agreement, plus suffixal and double definiteness (`hund → hunden`, `den stora hunden`).
+It also skips what Swedish lacks (present-tense subject-verb agreement), all without engine changes.

 ## Accuracy and performance